JochenSieg/microminer_utils/Readme.md

 Note that some of these datasets like SKEMPI2 and Platinum come with custom prepared PDB files.

-## Annotate custom mutation effect data sets with structures for the mutant

-Coming.

-## Reproduce experiments
+## Reproduce experiments from the paper

 To reproduce the results from the paper run the following commands.